UmairSeemab/CoTRA/README.md

 The image includes Pandoc, but it does not currently install Google Chrome or Chromium.
 If a report path specifically requires `webshot2`, `pagedown`, or another headless-Chrome operation, validate that workflow separately before treating browser-based PDF capture as supported across both AMD64 and ARM64 images.

 ---

-# Development notes

-The Dockerfile installs dependencies before launching the application and fails the image build if the dependency verification step reports missing declared CoTRA dependencies.
-This moves most package installation failures from the end user's computer into CI, where they can be fixed once for all users.

-When changing CoTRA dependencies:

-1. Update `DESCRIPTION` where appropriate.
-2. Update `R/dependencies.R`.
-3. Rebuild the container.
-4. Check the GitHub Actions build for both architectures.
-5. Test representative bulk RNA-seq and scRNA-seq workflows.
-6. Publish a versioned container tag for a release.